tidyverse/dtplyr/README.md

 you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

-Compared to the previous release, this version of dtplyr focusses only on lazy evaluation triggered by use of `lazy_dt()`.
+Compared to the previous release, this version of dtplyr is a complete rewrite that focusses only on lazy evaluation triggered by use of `lazy_dt()`.
 This means that no computation is performed until you explicitly request it with `as.data.table()`, `as.data.frame()` or `as_tibble()`.
 This has a considerable advantage over the previous version (which eagerly evaluated each step) because it allows dtplyr to generate significantly more performant translations.

 This is a large change that breaks all existing uses of dtplyr.
 But frankly, dtplyr was pretty useless before because it did such a bad job